 The promise to purchase communicates your offer to buy a property.
 Whilst the promise to purchase differs according to the type of property e.g. detached house vs a plex, there are 16 core sections that are universal to all promise to purchase contracts.

-Strong negotiation, however, starts before the offer is written.
 Experienced brokers research the seller and the property to identify factors that may influence the seller’s flexibility.
-This might include how long the property has been on the market, whether the asking price aligns with comparable sales, or whether public records suggest financial or timing pressures.
+This might include how long the property has been on the market, whether the asking price aligns with comparable sales, or whether public records suggest financial pressures might exist.